-Once upon a time, a monster called Minotaur lived on the island of Crete, and this monster was half the shape of a bull and half the shape of a human being.
-Minotaur dwelled in the maze of Crete where ever again, people had to be sacrificed to him.
+Once upon a time, a monster called Minotaur lived on the island of Crete.
+This monster had taken on half the shape of a bull and half the shape of a human being.
+Minotaur dwelled in the maze of Crete where people were brought to him as sacrifice in regular intervals.

-Athens was among those obliged to send seven each noble young men and women to Crete at regular intervals where they were thrown to Minotaur as his fodder.
-Theseus, son of the king of Athens, wanted to put an end to this scourge.
-Together with the fourteen young Athenians he went by ship to Crete on his mission to defeat Minotaur.
-His father Aegeus let Theseus depart only with a heavy heart, and he asked him to set sails in a colour agreed between them upon his successful return, so that the happy completion of the venture would be visible from the shore.
+Athens was among those obliged to send over to Crete seven noble young men and women each and to do so at regular intervals where they could be thrown in front of Minotaur as his fodder.
+Theseus, who was the son of the king of Athens, wanted to put an end to this scourge.
+Together with the fourteen young Athenians he went by ship to Crete, embarking on his mission to defeat Minotaur.
+It was only with a heavy heart that Theseus' father Aegeus let his son depart, asking him to set sails in a colour agreed between them upon his successful return, so that the happy completion of the venture would be visible from the shore.

-Upon arrival on Crete, Theseus meets Ariadne, the daughter of the king of Crete.
+Upon his arrival on Crete, Theseus meets Ariadne, the daughter of the king of Crete.
 They fall in love with each other.
-Ariadne draws Theseus' attention to the fact that in the maze, he would not only have to find his way to Minotaur and to defeat him, but also to find a way back out to the entrance.
-Therefore, he is to tie a thread to the entrance of the maze and to roll it out on his way in and through.
-Thus, the thread could then show him the way back.
-Theseus follows Ariadne's advice, and on his way into the maze, he rolls out a thread from a ball of wool.
-He defeats Minotaur, who now cannot demand human sacrifices any more, and, thanks to Ariadne's thread, he finds his way out of the maze.
-Together with Ariadne he rushes back to his ship, which departs to Athens immediately - after all, he has promised Ariadne to make her his wife and thus, queen of Athens.
+Ariadne draws Theseus' attention to the fact that in the maze, he would not only have to find his way to Minotaur and defeat him, but he would also be faced with the task of finding his way back out to the entrance.
+Ariadne proposed the solution that he was to tie a thread to the entrance of the maze and to roll it out on his way as he moved towards Minotaurus.
+Thus, the thread would be able to show him the way back.
+Theseus follows Ariadne's advice, and on his way through the maze, he rolled out a thread from a ball of wool.
+He defeated Minotaur, who could not demand human sacrifices anymore, and, thanks to Ariadne's thread, found his way back out of the maze.
+Together with Ariadne he rushed back to his ship, which departed for Athens immediately - after all, he had promised Ariadne to make her his wife and thus, queen of Athens.

 What impresses us with Ariadne and Theseus is that they act out of love for their native town and for other people, not driven by hunger for power or greed for glory as is often the case in Greek mythology.

-Very similarly, our highest mission is helping our clients and loving our profession.
+Along these lines, it is our true mission to help our clients via the love for profession.
+This mission takes precedence over any kind of personal itnerest.
 We do not allow anybody or anything to keep us from our endeavour for the benefit of our clients, even if even if we encounter strong resistance in this process.